QtSignalProcessing/fashion_mnist/Documentation.md

 ## Step 5: Error analysis

-Before augment the training data, it is neccesary to analyze some mis-classified images in order to find a direction.
+Before trying some methods to reduce overfitting, it is neccesary to analyze some mis-classified images in order to find a direction.

 ![alt text](https://github.com/QtSignalProcessing/fashion_mnist/blob/master/resource/error_dist.png)